Safety guidelines for Fine Arts students working from home

 - Wear appropriate gloves, safety glasses and respiratory protection while using wet clays as they represent growth media for molds and microorganisms that can provoke allergies, infections, or worsen asthma condition.

-- Take necessary respiratory protective precautions during firing process: toxic gases including carbon monoxide, formaldehyde, sulfoxides, chlorine, or nitroxides can be released.
+- Take necessary respiratory protective precautions during firing processes.
+Toxic gases including carbon monoxide, formaldehyde, sulfoxides, chlorine, or nitroxides can be released.

-- For glazes: Ceramic stain, velvet underglazes, low fire glaze, Raku glaze are recommended.
+- For glazes: Ceramic stain, velvet underglazes, low fire glaze, and Raku glaze are recommended.

-- Avoid to use metal fluxes containing highly toxic compounds such as lead, barium, and lithium.
+- Avoid the use of metal fluxes containing highly toxic compounds such as lead, barium, and lithium.

 - Use boric oxide as a glass former instead of silica.